jamespfennell/jpfennell.com/content/posts/enum-type-size.md

 The integer variant has been assigned tag 0, and the character variant tag 1.
 The second 4 bytes are then just the usual values of the payload.
-Note that the lowercase letter "a" is 41 in ASCII,
+Note that the uppercase letter "A" is hexadecimal 41 in ASCII,
     which is why its memory representation is `41 00 00 00`.

 ## The niche optimization